alexei-matveev/grinder/grinder-clj/README.md

     ../grinder-swing-console/src/main/resources/META-INF/net.grinder.console
     ../grinder-console-service/resources/META-INF/net.grinder.console

-The uberjar will only contain one  resource file.
-It happens to be the "Bootstrap"  implementation,  possibly  unfinished.
+The uberjar  will only contain one  resource file named like  that.
+It happens to  be the  Bootstrap implementation, possibly  unfinished.
 If you edit the uberjar with  vim replacing Bootstrap implementation with the Swing UI  then running the uberjar as above  does launch the Swing UI.
+To make that deterministic we put a third identically named resource into

+    ./resources/META-INF/net.grinder.console

+choosing the Swing UI option.

 ## License